abbyssoul/libsolace/README.md

 ## Design
-The design of the library is inspired by various functional language elements that can be found in other languages such as Rust and Java.
+Main goal of design for this library is to make declarative programming in C++ easy.
+As a result a number of similir data structures provided are inspired by othre functional languages.
+So some of the concepts and types might fill familiar if you have previous experience with Rust, Java, Python etc.
 - Fixed-size integral types:
     - Fix sized integral types:
         - int{8,16,32}
         - uint{8,16,32}
         - float{32,64}
-- OOP Memory management interface:
+- Memory management interface:
-    - MemoryView – a OOP way of dealing with raw memory that knows its size and has associated destructor.
     - MemoryManager – a custom memory allocator that can be locked to control memory allocation after initialization.
 - Immutable String (for those who are from Java land) with StringBuilder.
 - Optional<> - optional monad.
 - Result<> - Either monad.
-A good alternative to throwing an exception.
+An alternative approach to error handling instead of throwing exceptions.
 - Fixed-size collections:
+    - Array: Fixed-size array (dynamically allocated on the heap)
+    - Vector: A collection to hold up-to given number of elements.
+No re-allocation performed if limit is reached.
+- Views to different data structures.
+Views don't own underlying resources and must be used with care as to not to exceed lifetime of the object being viewed.
+Views are designed to be "lightweight" many views can exist for same resource.
+It is also convenient for slicing of a resource.
+It is preferable to pass views by value.
     - ArrayView: a memory view as a collection of objects.
-    - Array: Fixed-size array (dynamically allocated on the heap)
+    - MemoryView – a OOP way of dealing with raw memory that knows its size and has associated destructor.
+    - StringView - non-owning "string" consisting of pointer and an integer representing length of the string.

 - ArrayBuilder: variable-length collection
 - Text utilities:
     - Formatting
     - Encoding